adelabbaszare/adelabbaszare/README.md

-# Hi 👋 — I'm Adel
+# Hi, I'm Adel👋

----

 ## 👨‍💻 About Me

-I am a **Computer Science student** with a strong interest in **Artificial Intelligence**, **Machine Learning**, and their applications in **medical signal analysis**.

-I am passionate about developing intelligent systems that bridge computer science and **neuroscience** to improve mental health diagnostics and contribute to meaningful scientific advancements.
+As a Computer Science student with an intensive background in Artificial Intelligence and Machine Learning, I am actively engaged in the development of intelligent systems for biomedical signal processing.
+My professional goal is to leverage sophisticated algorithmic and data science techniques to integrate computational models with neuroscience principles.
+I aim to create tangible solutions that translate into improved diagnostic tools for mental health disorders and drive innovation in translational science.

 ---

-## 🛠️ Tech Stack & Skills
+## 🛠️ Tech Stack

 Here are some of the technologies and tools I frequently use: